MikoDev-Sd/miko-privacy/README.md

 Miko operates fully within **Discord's Terms of Service**, which requires all users to be **at least 13 years old** (or the minimum age required in their country).

 - We do **not** knowingly collect data from users under 13
-- If a user under 13 has submitted data (e.g. via `/rp` ranking), we will delete it immediately upon becoming aware
+- If a user under 13 has submitted data, we will delete it immediately upon becoming aware
 - Parents or legal guardians may contact us directly to request removal of a minor's data
 - If you suspect a minor is using Miko inappropriately, please report it via our [Support Server](https://discord.gg/DUKpjHJtj3)